• Disease Overview

 Causes

 The exact cause of appendiceal cancer is unknown.
 There are no genetic, familial or environmental factors known to cause this disorder.
 It does not run in families.
 One study has shown a correlation with the presence of the intestinal bacterium Helicobacter pylori and pseudomyoma peritonei from appendiceal neoplasms.
 This has prompted a clinical trial using antibiotic therapy to eradicate the bacteria.
 This study is still on-going at the time of this report.
-Recent studies have shown that appendiceal cancer do have a unique genomic profile distinct from adenocarcinomas of the colon which may offer future, appendix-specific and targetable pathways for treatment.
+Recent studies have shown that appendiceal cancers do have a unique genomic profile distinct from adenocarcinomas of the colon which may offer future, appendix-specific and targetable pathways for treatment.

 • < Previous section